 ranging from small, local acts, on up to world renowned entertainers.

-The local food and restaurant scene is also typically well represented, and attendees can browse shopping booths and participate in a
+The local food and restaurant scene is also typically well represented, and attendees can participate in a

 host of family-friendly activities -- including the spectacular annual "Big Bang" fireworks display at 9:30PM on opening night.

 Shopping?
 You bet.
 Visitors can visit four marketplaces offering everything from clothing, jewelry, home accessories, artwork and more, incuding (of course) the Summerfest Store for official Summerfest T-shirts and other gear.

 More about Milwaukee Summerfest around the Web: